GuineaBot3Labs/.github/profile/README.md

 # Welcome to GuineaBot3Labs

 GuineaBot3Labs is a volunteer-driven collective focused on advancing programming, ethical hacking, and artificial intelligence.
-Our community leverages our members' diverse expertise and passion to develop technology with a positive societal impact, all on a non-compensatory basis.
+Our community leverages our members' diverse expertise and passion to develop technology with a positive impact.

 ## Our Mission